Italian colonists in Albania: Background

-Fascist Italy increased pressure on Albania in the 1930s and, on 7 April 1939, invaded Albania, five months before the start of the World War II.
+Fascist Italy increased pressure on Albania in the 1930s and, on 7 April 1939, invaded Albania, five months before the start of World War II.
 The Albanian armed resistance proved ineffective and, after a short defense, Italy occupied the country.
 On 9 April 1939, King Zog fled to Greece, and Albania ceased to exist as an independent country.
 The Balkan country became a component of the Italian Empire and was turned into an Italian puppet state.
 Albania was designed for eventual colonization and Italianization.

 The throne was claimed by King Victor Emmanuel III of Italy, who was the official ruler of Albania until his abdication on 25 July 1943.
 The country was led by Italian governors and an Albanian civil government.

 From April 1939, Albanian foreign affairs, customs, as well as natural resources came under direct control of Italy.
 All petroleum resources in Albania went through Agip, Italy's state petroleum company.

 The puppet Albanian Fascist Party became the ruling party of the country and the local fascists, like Prime Minister Shefqet Vërlaci, allowed Italian citizens to settle in Albania and to own land so that they could gradually transform it into Italian soil.
 Vërlaci (who had distant Italian roots) approved the possible administrative union of Albania and Italy, because he wanted Italian support for the union of Kosovo, Southern Epirus (Chameria), and other Albanian irredentist areas with the state of Albania, creating a Greater Albania.
 Indeed, this unification was partially realised after the Axis defeat of Yugoslavia and Greece in spring 1941 and the expansion of Albania into Macedonia, Kosovo, Novi Pazar and Montenegro.

 Italian citizens began to settle in Albania as colonists and to own land so that they could gradually transform it into Italian soil.

 The Italian colonists and the Italian "assimilation" were more or less welcomed in spring 1939, and were greeted by most Albanians when Albania was enlarged two years later.
 But in November 1941, they started to face contrary manifestations and the resistance of some Albanians, organized mainly by the Communist Party of Enver Hoxha.